Chencho34/ktm-web-page/README.md

 ## Implemented technologies.

-* HTML5
+* HTML5 Semantic structure for a better understanding of the content.
-* CSS3 With BEM methodology
+* CSS3 BEM methodology for modular and scalable style.